georgexyz19/inkscapetutorial.org/content/posts/extension1_get_started.md

 The `user extensions` refers to extensions created by you as an Inkscape user (or programmer).
 The `inkscape extensions` or `system extensions` refers to the programs that come with the Inkscape installation.
 We could put our extensions in the `inkscape extensions` directory and vice versa.
 They will run just fine.
-But it is better to separate them in two directories.
+But it is better to separate them into two directories.

 We can add two aliases to the `~/.bashrc` file to have easier access to those two directories when we are developing extensions in Ubuntu.
-This is for Linux users.
+This is for Linux users only.

 ```
 alias cdsysdir='cd /usr/share/inkscape/extensions'